Guide

 Temporary email for verification codes

-When it makes sense
+When a disposable address makes sense

 Recommended workflow